Lextuga007/Philosopher-Analyst-Netlify/content/talk/midlands-huddle/index.md

 ### Seasonal 'fun' slides

-I used the code from Emily Reiderer's [repo](https://github.com/emilyriederer/demo-rmd-snow) to add snow to the RMarkdown slides.
+I used the code from Emily Riederer's [repo](https://github.com/emilyriederer/demo-rmd-snow) to add snow to the RMarkdown slides.